bortch/Revealable/readme.md

 #### Contract usage before reveal

-- Anyone can call the smart contract but get ciphered secret.
+- Anyone can call the smart contract but get ciphered value.
-- In the diagram above, the collector can mint the smart contract and get the ciphered secret when calling the smart contract.
+- In the diagram above, the collector can mint the smart contract and get the ciphered value when calling the smart contract.

-#### Reveal the secret
+#### Reveal the hidden value

-- The owner reveals the secret by calling a specific function that will decrypt the secret using the owner's private key and write the revealed secret into the smart contract.
+- The owner reveals the hidden value by calling a specific function that will decrypt the secret using the owner's private key and write the revealed value into the smart contract.

 #### Contract usage after reveal

-- once the secret is revealed, anyone can call the smart contract and get to know the secret.
+- once the hidden value is revealed, anyone can call the smart contract and get to know the value.

 ## Install & testing